ser94mor/functional-safety-of-lane-assistance-system/README.md

 safety, the roles and personnel involved in the project, and the project timeline.

-The [Hazard Analysis and Risk Assessment](PDFs/02_HazardAnalysisAndRiskAssessment_LaneAssistance.pdf) performs a situational analysis, identifies hazards, classifies them according to severity and probability of occurrence calculates the [ASIL](https://en.wikipedia.org/wiki/Automotive_Safety_Integrity_Level), and derives safety goals.
+The [Hazard Analysis and Risk Assessment](PDFs/02_HazardAnalysisAndRiskAssessment_LaneAssistance.pdf) performs a situational analysis, identifies hazards, classifies them according to severity and probability of occurrence, calculates the [ASIL](https://en.wikipedia.org/wiki/Automotive_Safety_Integrity_Level), and derives safety goals.

 The purpose of the [Functional Safety Concept](PDFs/03_FunctionalSafetyConcept_LaneAssistance.pdf)